hatcreek68/webcreate68-frontend-gallery-manager/README.md

 ### For Editors (Upload & Manage)

 **Add this shortcode to any page**
-**Intended for an editor-restricted page, for editor to effortlessly create and manage galleries.**
+**Intended for an editor-restricted page, allowing an editor account to effortlessly create and manage galleries.**
 ```
 [manage_galleries_upload]
 ```